Back to Home

 1. Data Protection Overview

 Data protection is fundamental to our business operations and customer relationships.
-We recognize that personal data is one of your most valuable assets and treat it with the highest level of care and security.
+We recognize that personal data is one of your most valuable assets and treat it with appropriate care and security measures.

 1.1 Our Data Protection Principles